Home / Kitchen & Dining / Flicker and Buzz in LED Kitchen Lights (Causes and Fixes)

 You want:

-- Minimum load rating BELOW your LED wattage
+• A minimum load rating BELOW your total LED wattage.

 Drivers – The Hidden Hero